-There's no clear reason why some people develop BPD.
-More women are diagnosed with BPD than men, but it can affect people of all genders and backgrounds.
-However, most researchers think that BPD is caused by a combination of factors, such as:
+There's no clear reason why some people experience difficulties associated with BPD.
+More women are given this diagnosis than men, but it can affect people of all genders and backgrounds.

-It's not clear what causes BPD, but if you get this diagnosis you're more likely than most people to have had very difficult or traumatic experiences growing up, such as:
+If you get this diagnosis you're more likely than most people to have had difficult or traumatic experiences growing up, such as:

-- family instability, such as living with a parent who is an alcoholic, or who struggles to manage a mental health problem
+- family difficulties or instability, such as living with a parent who has an addiction

-If you had difficult childhood experiences like these, you might have developed certain beliefs about how people think and how relationships work, and developed certain strategies for coping, which aren't helpful in your adult life.
-You might also still be struggling with feelings of anger, fear or sadness.
+If you had difficult childhood experiences like these they may have caused you to develop particular coping strategies, or beliefs about yourself and other people, which might become less helpful in time and cause you distress.
+You might also be struggling with feelings of anger, fear or sadness.

-Because I don't have so many memories or examples of healthy emotional behaviour or healthy relationships [in childhood] I feel totally at sea dealing with these things myself [...]
+Because I don't have so many memories or examples of healthy emotional behaviour or relationships I feel totally at sea dealing with these things myself.
 So when I get let down, it just reinforces my belief that the world is full of bad people who won't be kind to you – like my parents weren't kind to me.

 Nobody taught me to regulate my emotions.
 I saw my parents and family members regularly behave in out of control ways and I thought that was normal.

 Some evidence suggests that BPD could have a genetic cause, because you’re more likely to be given this diagnosis if someone in your close family has also received it.
 But it’s very hard to know if difficulties associated with BPD are inherited from your parents or caused by other factors, such as the environment you grow up in or the ways of thinking, coping and behaving that you learn from the people around you.

 It’s possible that a combination of factors could be involved.
 Genetics might make you more vulnerable to developing BPD, but often it's due to stressful or traumatic life experiences that these vulnerabilities are triggered and become a problem.